 To avoid fines, credentialing specialists must gather and submit the required documentation in time to meet stringent compliance timelines.
 When managing that process for thousands of doctors with overlapping renewal deadlines the task can be overwhelming.
 Even with an entire team or department dedicated to credentialing, one word comes to mind: headache.

 Adding another layer of confusion is that fact that most organizations still use paper-based credentialing processes.
 Not only are paper documents messier to store and manage, but they’re also not very secure.
-Because the confidentiality of documents containing provider information is carefully regulated – similar to the way HIPAA protects patients’ protected health information – mismanaging them can result in fines.
+Because the confidentiality of documents containing provider information is carefully regulated – similar to the way HIPAA protects patients’ protected health information – poor document security can result in fines.

 Document mismanagement can even turn from expensive to deadly if a credentialing error is made, allowing a medical provider to perform services they are not qualified to perform.
 A mistake like this could hurt a patient and quickly land an organization in huge financial and ethical trouble.